 Are risks evaluated in the context of the strategy and incorporated as a key consideration in the organization’s decision-making processes on an ongoing basis over time?

-To see the full list of key questions that business leaders should consider when evaluating their risk assessment process, as well as the list of top 10 risks for 2016, visit the Protiviti website.
-There, you can download a free copy of the latest Executive Perspectives on Top Risks Survey report and access other resources related to the 2016 survey.
+To see the full list of key questions that business leaders should consider when evaluating their risk assessment process, as well as the list of top 10 risks for the year, visit the Protiviti website.